 If the initial communication doesn't contain this information, by law, the agency has five days from the initial contact to provide it to you.
 (15 U.S.C. § 1692g(a)).
 The notice can be written or electronic.
 (An oral notification is allowed when you're first contacted, but not later.
 (12 C.F.R. § 1006.34(a).)

-The debt collector may immediately take steps to try to collect the debt, but if you send a written request for verification of the name and address of the original creditor (or dispute the debt), the collection agency must stop its collection efforts and cannot resume them before double-checking the debt information with the original creditor and mailing you the verification, including the original creditor's name and address.
-If the debt collector is an attorney, the attorney must stop all collection efforts, but can take legal action, such as filing or continuing a lawsuit.
-If you receive notice of a lawsuit, make sure your response is timely—the deadline may be different than the 30-day deadline to request verification of the debt.
-(To learn more about what happens when you are sued for nonpayment of a debt, see Creditor Lawsuits.)
+Usually, the debt collector may immediately take steps to try to collect the debt.
+But if you send a written request for verification of the debt and the name and address of the original creditor, the collection agency must stop its collection efforts and can't resume them before double-checking the debt information and mailing you the verification, including the original creditor's name and address.

-Requesting verification is particularly helpful if the debt has been sold.
-Often debt buyers have little information about the debts they own.
-(To learn more, see What to Expect When Your Debt Goes to Collection.)
-They may try to collect the wrong amount or from people with similar names who don't owe the debt.
-If the debt collector cannot verify the debt, you may be able to reduce or even eliminate the debt.
+Checking into who the original creditor is might help you decide whether you have grounds to dispute the debt.
+Also, collection agencies and original creditors are busy.
+While verification might seem as if it should be easy, it might take several weeks or longer.
+Requesting verification is particularly helpful if the debt has been sold, especially if it has changed hands more than once.
+Often, debt buyers have little information about the debts they own.
+They might try to collect the wrong amount or from people with similar names who don't owe the debt.
+If the debt collector can't verify what you owe, you might be able to reduce or even eliminate the debt.

-If you don't dispute the validity of the debt (or part of it) or don't request the original creditor's name and address within 30 days of receiving the first collection letter, the agency can assume the debt is valid and continue collection efforts during the 30 days and after.
+But if you don't dispute the validity of the debt (or part of it) or don't request the original creditor's name and address within 30 days of receiving the first collection letter, the agency can assume the debt is valid and continue collection efforts during the 30 days and after.
 The debt collector has a right to use all legal collection efforts against you.